A History of Violence review, A History of Violence DVD review

 Category: Thriller

-Tom Stall (Viggo Mortensen) is a small town restaurant owner with a beautiful lawyer wife (Maria Bello) and two children, but when he effortlessly kills a pair of thieves that assault his diner, he becomes a media-hailed American hero overnight.
-As the excitement dies down and Tom’s life is seemingly restored back to normal, three men in black suits enter his diner accusing him of being someone else.
+Tom Stall (Viggo Mortensen) is a small town restaurant owner with a beautiful wife (Maria Bello) and two kids, but when he effortlessly kills a pair of thieves that assault his diner, he becomes a media-hailed American hero overnight.
+As the excitement dies down and Tom’s life is restored back to normal, three men in black suits enter his diner accusing him of being someone else.
 Led by East Coast mobster Carl Fogerty (Ed Harris), the men claim that Tom is, in fact, Joey Cusack, a former member of the same crime syndicate who fled Philadelphia to begin a new life.
 His older brother Richie (William Hurt) is now a powerful member of the syndicate and wants to see Joey one last time before exacting his revenge.

 Both Mortensen and Harris deliver adequate performances as the story’s two male leads, but Hurt’s supporting role is far more entertaining.
 Still, the strength of the film ultimately lies in the hands of Cronenberg, who manages to take classic Western archetypes and spin them into an engaging movie about modern-day violence.
 Cronenberg’s carefully crafted characters could just as well be action heroes in the same summer movies that forfeit emotional depth for bigger explosions, but perhaps the attention to detail is exactly what separates “A History of Violence” as a piece of cinematic excellence.